JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Related work

 \section{Related work}

 In this section, we discuss some noteworthy related work, and remark on the ways it can complement the implementation of JustAct, or replaces (parts of) JustAct.
-We cluster the works according to the problem that they solve which is most relevant in our context. \begin{enumerate} \item How can agents' views of the distributed configuration be synchronised? \item What if deciding the permission of an action seems to require performing it? \item Which languages can capture the necessary normative relations between the agents? \end{enumerate}
+We cluster the works according to the problem that they solve which is most relevant in our context. \begin{enumerate} \item How can agents' views of the distributed configuration be synchronised? \item How can agents check action permission and effects while hiding the underlying policies? \item Which languages can capture the necessary normative relations between the agents? \end{enumerate}